-The overall objectives of WADA’s NADO program are:
+The overall objectives of the NADO program are:

-- Independence.
-To assist in strengthening NADO independence and governance by providing guidance and tools that are in-line with the principles of the Code.
+- Independence: To strengthen NADO independence and governance by providing guidance and tools that are in line with the principles of the Code.

-WADA provides daily assistance to NADOs through all of its Departments, programs and activity areas.
-In addition to this daily assistance WADA facilitates NADO-NADO partnerships.
+WADA provides daily assistance to NADOs through all its departments, programs and activity areas.
+We also facilitate NADO-NADO partnerships.
 These partnerships include a detailed project plan where a developed, more experienced NADO assists and mentors a less developed NADO through training, guidance and mentorship.
-Some example of successful NADO-NADO partnerships in which WADA was involved directly are:
+Some examples of successful NADO-NADO partnerships in which WADA was involved directly are: